 PrerequisitesUnsupervised Learning in Python

-Rebeca is a data engineer and an entrepreneurial spirit.
+Rebeca is a data scientist and an entrepreneurial spirit.
 She has worked in companies like Ayesa and is now co-founder of Alio.li and APTIC, a startup that focuses on helping visually impaired people to see through Artificial Vision.
 Besides this, she loves animals, brainstorming sessions, and meeting new people.
 You can follow or contact her on Twitter and LinkedIn.

 What do other learners have to say?

 Join over 11 million learners and start Data Privacy and Anonymization in Python today!